 As they bike to the spot together, Abbey has a fascination with her brother’s best friend, who also seems to see her in a new light.
 But when a flirtatious gambit goes wrong, an initially innocent outing takes a darker, murkier turn.

 Writer-director Adam Meeks, along with co-writer Sophie Brooks, has crafted a short drama whose idyllic surfaces and observant sense of naturalism belie a dramatic shift in one teen’s experience of self and her place in the world.

 Visually the film is both peaceable and lush, mostly taking place in a setting rich with beautiful greenery, mountains and nature, all of which are captured in crystalline cinematography.
-As the group of teens escape into this mountain paradise, it gives the story the poetic sense of a sealed-off corner of the world, where anything can happen and any rules can be made up as they go along.
+As the group of teens escapes into this mountain paradise, it gives the story the poetic sense of a sealed-off corner of the world, where anything can happen and any rules can be made up as they go along.

 It also allows for the storytelling to unfold with a sense of patience and subtlety, driven as it is by the undercurrents of desire, curiosity and fascination between two people who are starting to see one another in a new light.
 The film’s dialogue is almost minimal, focused as it is on the unspoken expressions and body language between Abbey and Sam.